pablovass/userManagement/README.md

-# userManagement
-microservicio para consulta y creacion de usuarios.
 # User Management Microservice

-Este es un microservicio desarrollado en Java con Spring Boot para la creación y consulta de usuarios, así como la gestión de la seguridad.
-Permite a los usuarios registrarse, iniciar sesión y consultar su información.
+This is a microservice developed in Java with Spring Boot for user creation and retrieval, as well as security management.
+It allows users to register, log in, and access their information.

-## Características principales
+## Key Features

-- Creación de usuarios con validación de datos.
-- Autenticación y generación de tokens JWT.
-- Consulta de información de usuario.
-- Capa de seguridad para proteger los endpoints.
-- Almacenamiento de datos de usuario en una base de datos H2 (en memoria).
+- User creation with data validation.
+- Authentication and JWT token generation.
+- User information retrieval.
+- Security layer to protect endpoints.
+- User data storage in an in-memory H2 database.

-## Requisitos
+## Requirements

-- Java 8 o superior.
+- Java 8 or higher.
-- Gradle 8 o superior para la gestión de dependencias.
+- Gradle 8 or higher for dependency management.
-- IDE de desarrollo compatible con Spring Boot (por ejemplo, IntelliJ IDEA o Eclipse).
+- Development IDE compatible with Spring Boot (e.g., IntelliJ IDEA or Eclipse).

-## Configuración
+## Configuration

-1. Clona este repositorio en tu máquina local.
-2. Abre el proyecto en tu IDE.
-3. Personaliza la configuración de la base de datos en `application.properties`.
-4. Compila y ejecuta la aplicación.
+1. Clone this repository to your local machine.
+2. Open the project in your IDE.
+3. Customize the database configuration in `application.properties`.
+4. Compile and run the application.

-# Uso
+# Usage

-## Documentación de API - Registro y Consulta de Usuarios
+## API Documentation - User Registration and Retrieval

-Esta documentación describe los endpoints de la API de registro y consulta de usuarios para una aplicación Java Spring Boot 2.7.
-La API permite la creación de nuevos usuarios y la consulta de usuarios existentes utilizando tokens JWT para la autenticación.
+This documentation describes the endpoints of the user registration and retrieval API for a Java Spring Boot 2.7 application.
+The API allows the creation of new users and the retrieval of existing users using JWT tokens for authentication.

 ## Endpoints

-### Registro de Usuario
+### User Registration

 - **URL:** `/sign-up`
-- **Método HTTP:** `POST`
+- **HTTP Method:** `POST`
-- **Descripción:** Endpoint para crear un nuevo usuario.
-- **Contrato de entrada:**
+- **Description:** Endpoint to create a new user.
+- **Request Contract:**
     ```json
     {
         "name": "String",